Kingdom Hearts (video game): Gameplay

-The game progresses linearly from one story event to the next, usually presented as a cutscene, though there are numerous side quests available that provide benefits to the characters.
+The game progresses linearly from one story event to the next, usually presented in cutscenes, though there are numerous side quests available that provide benefits to the characters.
 Players may also choose the order in which they tackle some areas.
 Most of the gameplay occurs on interconnected field maps where battles take place.
 Combat in Kingdom Hearts occurs in real time and involves pressing buttons to initiate attacks by the on-screen character.
 An action menu, similar to those found in Final Fantasy games, found at the bottom left of the screen provides other combat options such as using magic and items, although players can also assign selected magic spells that can be instantly used whilst holding the shoulder button.
-As players progress through the game, they can receive certain Disney characters as summons, such as Dumbo and Tinker Bell, each with their own unique abilities.
+As players progress through the game, they can receive certain Disney characters as summons, including Dumbo, Bambi, Mushu, and Simba, who are unlocked through summon gems found in the worlds, and Tinker Bell and the Genie, who are unlocked after clearing the worlds of Neverland and Agrabah respectively.
 There is also a context-sensitive option at the bottom of the menu, usually used for interacting with the environment or performing special attacks.
 This menu is manipulated by using the right analog stick or digital pad, while movement is controlled by the left analog stick, allowing the player to navigate the menu while avoiding or approaching enemies.

-Sora, along with his allies, both possess a Hit Point (HP) meter and a Magic Point (MP) meter, which increase as they gain experience and level up.
-The MP meter is divided into various segments that are used up whenever that character performs magic, with more powerful magic consuming more MP.
-MP can be replenished by performing melee attacks or using items.
-The HP meter determines the character's health, reducing whenever a character takes damage, although it can be replenished by using healing items or spells.
-If one of Sora's allies runs out of health, they will be knocked out temporarily until someone heals them.
+Sora, along with his allies, possesses a Hit Point (HP) meter and a Magic Point (MP) meter, which increase as they gain experience and level up.
+The MP meter is divided into various segments that are used up whenever a character performs magic, with more powerful magic consuming more MP, and can be replenished by performing melee attacks or using items.
+The HP meter determines the character's health and reduces when they take damage, although it can be replenished by using healing items or spells.
+If one of Sora's allies runs out of health, they will be knocked out temporarily until healed.
 However, if Sora loses all of his health, the game ends and the player must resume play from the beginning of an area or boss.
 Defeating enemies causes various orbs to fall: green orbs which replenish health, blue orbs which restore MP, and yellow orbs which represent Munny, the game's currency, and can be used to purchase new items.